Home Remedies for Lice Treatment and Do They Work?

 Tea Tree Oil and Head Lice

-Tree oil acts to suffocate head lice and for that reason it may be helpful in killing bugs.
-There are some claims that lice are repelled by the scent of tea tree but there is no evidence to back up that claim.
-In addition, it is important to know that tea tree oil has no effect on nits.
+Tree oil can act to suffocate head lice and for that reason it may be helpful in killing bugs.
+There are some claims that lice are repelled by the scent of tea tree but there is no conclusive evidence to back up that claim.
+For an anecdotal experience from one LiceDoctors technician find out what happened when this client took advice Bad Advice on Graduation Day.
+It is important to note that tea tree oil has no effect on nits.
 Nits have a hard shell that the tea tree oil can not penetrate.

 To eradicate a case of lice, you have to pull out all of the nits; leaving nits in the hair is a recipe for the lice hatching from these nits and the case continuing.
 Therefore, tea tree oil is not an answer to ending a lice problem.
 Furthermore, some people are allergic to tea tree oil so do not look at tea tree oil as a benign treatment for everyone.